christo707/FakeJsonServer/README.md

 For Testing

-# Getting started

-Install JSON Server
+# Starting Server

-npm install -g json-server
+npm start

-Start JSON Server

-json-server --watch db.json

 POST, PUT, PATCH or DELETE requests, changes will be automatically and safely saved to db.json